 Members must re-apply for membership of the Branch in accordance with the procedures set down by the Branch from time to time.

-Upon re-application a Member must provide details of any change in their personal details, and any other information reasonably required by the Branch.
+Upon re-application a Member must provide details of any change in its details, and any other information reasonably required by the Branch.

 The Branch has a similar discretion to accept or reject a renewal application as under Rule 14.3.